2011–12 TFF 1. Lig: Promotion playoffs

 The teams ranked third through sixth will compete in the promotion playoffs for the 2012–13 Süper Lig.
-The 3rd team and 6th team will play two matches in their own grounds.
-Likewise 4th and 5th teams will play two mathes elimination round.
+The 3rd team and 6th team will play two matches at home.
+Likewise 4th and 5th teams will play two matches elimination round.
 This round is named as semi-finals.
 Winner teams will play one final match at a neutral venue.
 Winner of the final will be third team to promote to Süper Lig 2012–2013.